Khori Mahuwa subdivision

+Mahua is located in Dhanwar block.
+Rajdhanwar (Khori mahua) subdivision's population is in between 13 to 14 lakh by 2026.

 Subdivision office is located at Domaidih village, which is 10 km from Dhanwar town and 3 km from khorimahua chowk on State Highway 13 (Giridih-koderma road).

 History

 Khori Mahuwa subdivision was created in March 2014.

 Subdivisions

 Giridih district is divided into the following administrative subdivisions:

 Police stations

 Police stations in Khori Mahuwa subdivision have the following features and jurisdiction:

 Blocks

 Community development blocks in Khori Mahuwa subdivision are:

 Education

-Given in the table below (data in numbers) is a comprehensive picture of the education scenario in Giridih district:
+Statistics in the table below offer a comprehensive picture of the education scenario in Giridih district:

 Educational institutions

 The following institutions are located in Khori Mahuwa subdivision: